 Dallas did the best impersonation.
 He had his hands turned backwards behind his ears moving telescopically and was pretending to chew with long exaggerated, circular motions of the jaw…“C’mon dude, its late, and I have a long day tomorrow of swatting flies with my tail and trying not to step on a land mine.”

 It was the little things in life that got them all through this tour.
 They hit their cots, some never having gotten out of their sleeping bags, and were asleep before the ice on their tent-flaps started to melt.

-This article was first published in The Havok Journal on 18FEB15.
+This first appeared in The Havok Journal February 18, 2015.